maximilianoest/matlabSimulationNMR/README.txt

     between double and single precsion is much smaller the the values of the correlation function and its changed noise (calculated for 25 atoms and shown in saved under validateMethodsForComplexCorrFunc.m)
+- for the calculation of the spectral density it is switched back to double precision because the numbers calculated in the explicit FT have some small and large orders.